Tiffydidit/Review-Work-/week4d1.md

 #These notes are all thoughts and feelings:

-Kai has kinda disappeared mysteriously and I a little worreid about her.
+Kai has kinda disappeared, mysteriously, and I'm a little worreid about her.

 I'm also more than a little worrid about myself..
 What anI doing with my life?